MissMeriel/ROSbot_data_collection/rosbot_installation.md

 You should have your Xbox controller's MAC address before you begin.
 The easiest way to find it out is to connect it to a bluetooth-enabled laptop and inspect the device using your bluetooth settings.

-1. You should also have `bluetoothctl` already installed on your ROSbot.
-Find out by XXXX.
+1. You should also have `bluez` already installed on your ROSbot.
+Find out by running `bluetoothctl`.
 If not, run `sudo apt install bluetoothctl`.
-2. Run `sudo service bluetooth restart`.
+2. Run `sudo service bluetooth restart; bluetoothctl`.
 This will take you into the bluetoothctl prompt.
 3. Within the bluetoothctl prompt, run `remove all`
 4. Within the bluetoothctl prompt, run `bluetoothctl scan on`
 4. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`